9.2. Reading Proof States🔗

 (pretty printer) maximum number of expressions to visit, after which terms will pretty print as

-7.2.2.
+9.2.2.
 Metavariables🔗

 Terms that begin with a question mark are metavariables that correspond to an unknown value.
 They may stand for either universe levels or for terms.
 Some metavariables arise as part of Lean's elaboration process, when not enough information is yet available to determine a value.
 These metavariables' names have a numeric component at the end, such as ?m.392 or ?u.498.
-Other metavariables come into existence as a result of tactics or named holes.
+Other metavariables come into existence as a result of tactics or synthetic holes.
 These metavariables' names do not have a numeric component.
 Metavariables that result from tactics frequently appear as goals whose case labels match the name of the metavariable.

 Universe Level Metavariables